MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/usage-reports.md

 You can view more details about the [Queries](queries-usage-reports.md), [Users](users-search-reports.md), and [Connection analytics](connection-analytics-reports.md) sections by clicking the links.

+> [!NOTE]
+> While these search usage reports show collective search data throughout your environment, you can also view and analyze search usage reports for individual modern SharePoint sites, through their respective site collection settings.
+For more information, see [View search usage reports in modern sites](/sharepoint/view-search-usage-reports-modern-sites.md).

+Note:

 ## Recent Search Activity Report

 In the Microsoft Search Usage Report, you can view a quick summary of how people are using search in your organization through the **Recent Search Activity** chart.